tinogoehlert/goom/README.md

 - libportmidi-dev
 - librtmidi-dev

-For other systems, please check the Debian/Ubuntu requirements and use your corresponding packages.
+For other systems, please check the above requirements and use your corresponding packages.

 ## OSX